 Absolutely not for long trips!

-A major drawback of plunging on into Electric vehicles is its short-range drive.
+A major drawback of plunging into Electric vehicles is its short-range drive.
 Most of the common models in use offer around just t60 to 120 miles per charge.
-Even if you look for more lavish luxury vehicles, it can hardly meet the range of 300 miles per charge.
-On the flip side, its traditional counterparts offer 300miles on a full gasoline tank.
+Even if you look for more lavish luxury vehicles, they can hardly meet the range of 300 miles per charge.
+On the flip side, its traditional counterparts offer 300 miles on a full gasoline tank.
 Still not speaking of the range and weight carrying capacity, obviously some other drawbacks!

 “Fuelling” takes much longer